ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 The article is for suitable for both a technical and non-technical reader.

-# AI, machine learning & deep learning
+# SECTION ONE

 > Machine learning is the biggest advance in how we can do engineering since the scientific method - Steve Juvertson

 The last ten years has seen a revolution in artificial intelligence, powered by machine learning.
 Machine learning has blown past the previous state of the art across a wide range of difficult problems.

+![fig2]({{ '/assets/ml_energy/fig1.png' }})

+*Recent progress in computer vision on the ImageNet benchmark - [The Malicious Use of Artificial Intelligence: Forecasting, Prevention, and Mitigation](https://arxiv.org/pdf/1802.07228.pdf)*

 Currently, machine learning forms a core part of the breakthrough performance in computer vision and language processing.
 The state of the art on tasks object recognition, image classification, speech recognition and language translation are all powered by a specific kind of machine learning - deep learning.

-![fig2]({{ '/assets/ml_energy/fig1.png' }})

-*Recent progress in computer vision on the ImageNet benchmark - [The Malicious Use of Artificial Intelligence: Forecasting, Prevention, and Mitigation](https://arxiv.org/pdf/1802.07228.pdf)*

 ![fig1]({{ '/assets/ml_energy/gans.png' }})